WW92030-STORAGE/WITNESS_CLONE/README.md

 - But one thing will remain certain: this is an interface.
 If you wish to attach this to some display you will have to figure that part out on your own.
 - **THIS REPOSITORY CONTAINS SPOILERS FOR THE WITNESS.**

+# IMPORTANT

+- YOU MUST CREDIT ME (WW92030-STORAGE/WW92030/NORMALEXISTING) WHENEVER YOU USE THIS CODE.
+- [OC LORE COMPLIANCE] IF YOU OWN A PRIMAGEN OR RARE PROTOGEN (AS DEFINED BY ZOR) YOU ARE PROHIBITED FROM USING THIS CODE UNTIL FURTHER NOTICE.

 # FEATURES

 - Polynomino region checker (supports fixed and arbitrary rotations but not subtractive regions).